 Image extremely long, high-molecular-weight DNA for analysis with Saphyr’s streamlined workflow.

-Bionano sample preparation kits provide everything needed to isolate extremely high-molecular weight-DNA from fresh or frozen blood, cultured cells, and plant and animal tissues.
+Bionano sample preparation kits provide everything needed to isolate ultra-high molecular weight DNA from fresh or frozen blood, cultured cells, and plant and animal tissues.

-Detailed protocols for isolating high-molecular-weight DNA are provided to users.
+For ultra-high molecular weight DNA isolation from plant, animal and human tissues, detailed protocols are provided to users.
 These protocols are based on the isolation of cells or nuclei in an agarose matrix, where DNA purification takes place while the molecules are stabilized in agarose.
 By the end of the purification process, the agarose is digested and molecules up to chromosome arm lengths in size are released.

 The Bionano DNA labeling kit provides the reagents needed to label DNA at specific sequence motifs for imaging and identification.
 These labeling steps result in a uniquely identifiable sequence-specific pattern of labels to be used for de novo map assembly.